mmjulkowska/MVApp/README.md

 #### Why identify potential outliers?

-For those familiar with large(ish) scale experiments, you have probably had to curate your data, removing [outlier](https://en.wikipedia.org/wiki/Outlier#Working_with_outliers) samples that stem from experimental errors or even mistakes made while recording data.
-This step helps avoid making spurious conclusions based on unrepresentative data.
+For those familiar with large(ish) scale experiments, you probably had to curate your data, removing [outlier](https://en.wikipedia.org/wiki/Outlier#Working_with_outliers) samples that stem from experimental errors or even human mistakes while recording data to avoid making spurious conclusions based on unrepresentative data.

 You likely identified these "weird" samples by simple graphical means, or based on their distance from the median in terms of the Standard Deviation or the Interquartile Range.